zesik/react-splitter-layout/README.md

 ## Release History

 * 4.0.0
   * Stylesheets are no longer integrated by default.
-It has to be handled in your favorite way.
+It has to be handled in your favorite way explicitly.
 * 3.0.0
   * Add dragging and size change events.
   * Drop support of React earlier than 15.5.0.